harplife/zettelkasten/math/precalculus/Chapter 5/6_Modeling_Harmonic_motion.md

 ## (Extra) Periodic Motion

-<mark class="hltr-trippy">Periodic Motion</mark> is any motion that repeats itself over regular, fixed intervals of time, following a **cyclical pattern** (e.g. a swing, a clock pendulum, or Earth's orbit around the sun) and **frequency** (cycles per second).
+<mark class="hltr-trippy">Periodic Motion</mark> is any motion that repeats itself over regular, fixed intervals of time.

+Example of period motions :
+- Pendulum
+- Earth's orbit around the Sun

 Key characteristics of periodic motion :
-- Period
+- Period $T$
-- Frequency
+- Frequency $f$
-- Amplitude
+- Amplitude $A$

-- Equilibrium Position
+Periodic motion can be categorized as :
+- Rotational (e.g. hands on a clock, merry-go-round)
+- Oscillatory (e.g. metronome, guitar string vibration, rocking chair)
+- Orbital (e.g. satellites orbiting Earth, electrons orbiting a nucleus)

+The simplest kind of periodic motion is a **circular periodic motion**, where an object moves in a circle at constant speed and angle increases uniformly.
+- e.g. clock hands, rotating wheels, planets (idealized)

 Types of periodic motion :
 - Oscillatory Motion